facebookincubator/TTPForge/docs/testing.md

 1. **Functionality:** Unit tests should test a single function or method.
 The test should be isolated from dependencies where possible.

-2. **Inputs and Outputs:** Describe what type of input the function requires and what type of output is expected.
+1. **Inputs and Outputs:** Describe what type of input the function requires and what type of output is expected.

-3. **Edge Cases:** Include how to handle edge cases.
+1. **Edge Cases:** Include how to handle edge cases.
 This can include null inputs, empty strings, maximum and minimum values, etc.

-4. **Mocking:** If the function depends on other services or functions, discuss how to mock these dependencies for testing.
+1. **Mocking:** If the function depends on other services or functions, you may need to mock these dependencies for testing.

-5. Error Handling: Explain how to test error handling within the function.
+1. Error Handling: Explain how to test error handling within the function.

 ### Integration Testing